 The problem is I can’t approve them because there seems to be a bug in Twitter’s system preventing me from getting to the Accept/Reject page.
 It’s somewhat problematic because I’m likely coming off as entirely antisocial to the swarms of people who attempted to follow me once Marketing Pilgrim let the cat out of the bag.

-I signed a new lease on my apartment recently which will keep me there until July.
-However, I still continue to pretend-apartment hunt on Craigslist.
+I signed a new lease on my apartment recently, which will keep me there until July.
+However, I still continue to pretend apartment hunt on Craigslist.
 It’s like a tic with me.
 I can’t go a week without checking the apartment rentals to see what’s available.
 I know I’m not in the market for a new pad, but I want to see what everyone else has waiting and whether or not I’m missing out on some amazingly underpriced condo.
 While I was perusing this weekend, I came across this listing:

-What’s the point of promoting your company and paying all that money to optimize your Web site if you’re going to let it go to waste because listings like these are warning potential renters to stay far, far away from your overpriced apartment complex?
+What’s the point of promoting your company and paying all that money to optimize your website if you’re going to let it go to waste because listings like these are warning potential renters to stay far, far away from your overpriced apartment complex?
 There’s none.
-There’s no reason for it and it means all those search engine optimization dollars you’re spending have just been thrown away.
+There’s no reason for it, and it means all those search engine optimization dollars you’re spending have just been thrown away.

 Think of the goodwill and positive branding the apartment managers could have created by taking steps to fix the problem.
 How difficult is to get local security agencies to drive around?
 To install security cameras?
 To enact some type of neighborhood watch program?
 The complex is literally a block away from the police department; you’d think they’d be able to work out something.
 Perhaps take one black and white and have it drive by the apartments on its way to sitting outside the bar all night.
 I’m not trying to be flip but there are plenty of ways this situation could been handled in a way that wouldn’t have sent residents to air their dirty laundry on Craigslist.
-But when you ignore your customers and their needs, this is exactly the kind of situations you become vulnerable to.
+But when you ignore your customers and their needs, this is exactly the kind of situation you become vulnerable to.